Abismo Negro: Professional wrestling career

+Early career (1987–1992)

-Palomeque received further training from famous Mexican wrestling coaches Diablo Velasco and Ray Mendoza before changing his character and ring name to "Pequeño Samurai"—a masked persona patterned after the Japanese Samurai tradition.
-In 1991, Palomeque began working for Consejo Mundial de Lucha Libre (CMLL; Spanish for "World Wrestling Council"), the biggest wrestling promotion in Mexico at that time.
-In CMLL, he worked as Furor, another masked ring persona.
-While working as Furor, Palomeque won his first Luchas de apuestas, or "bet match" when he defeated his mentor El Noruego in a match where Noruego's hair and Palomeque's mask was at stake.
+Palomeque made his professional wrestling debut in 1987, at the age of 16, under the ring name "Alex Dinamo".
+He received further training from famous Mexican wrestling coaches Diablo Velasco and Ray Mendoza before changing his character and ring name to "Pequeño Samurai"—a masked persona patterned after the Japanese samurai tradition.
+In 1991, Palomeque began working for Consejo Mundial de Lucha Libre (CMLL), the biggest wrestling promotion in Mexico at that time, as Furor, another masked ring persona.
+As Furor, Palomeque won his first Lucha de Apuestas ("bet match"), defeating his mentor, El Noruego, in a match where Noruego's hair and Palomeque's mask was at stake.

+AAA (1992–2004)

-Winners
+Winners (1992–1997)

-In 1992 CMLL head writer Antonio Peña left the company to create his own wrestling promotion Asistencia Asesoría y Administración (AAA; Spanish for "Assistance, Consulting and Administration") promotion; Palomeque was one of the many young wrestlers who left CMLL to work for the newly formed AAA.
-In AAA, his ring personal was changed and he became "Winners" (sometimes written Winner's), a fan favorite character (known as a Técnico in Lucha Libre) who wore a silver bodysuit and mask.
-Palomeques work as "Winners" earned him a match on the very first Triplemanía where he teamed with Super Caló and El Salsero to defeat the team of May Flowers, Rudy Reyna, and Baby Sharon in a Six Man Tag Team match.
-The following year at Triplemanía II-A he teamed up with Rey Misterio and Rey Misterio Jr. to defeat the team known as Los Destructores (Tony Arce, Vulcano, and Rocco Valente).
-In 1995, Winners participated in a Relevos Suicidas Tag Team match, in which the losing team members have a match of their own, with the loser of that encounter being forced to unmask.
-Winners team won the match, keeping him from having to defend his mask in a match.
-Eight days later at Triplemanía III-B, Winners' mask was on the line in a match against Marabunta; Winners defeated Marabunta in a Luchas de Apuestas, Mask vs. Mask match.
-On June 30, 1995, at Triplemanía III-C, Winners participated in another "mask vs. mask" match, his third in three weeks.
-This time, Winners was not successful, as he lost to Super Caló and was forced to unmask.
-The loss of the mask did not hurt Winners' popularity, on the contrary it intensified as the hansome Palomeque became even more popular with the female fans.
-Despite losing his mask to Super Caló the two continued to work together as a team.
-On June 15, 1996, Winners and Caló teamed up with Rey Misterio Jr. and Oro Jr. to defeat the team of Perro Silva, Halloween, Kraken, and Mosco de la Merced at Triplemanía IV-B. A month later, Winners, Caló, La Parka and El Mexicano defeated Jerry Estrada, Fishman, Villano IV, and May Flowers in one of the featured matches of Triplemanía IV-C.
+When CMLL head writer Antonio Peña left the company in 1992 to create his own wrestling promotion, Asistencia Asesoría y Administración (AAA), Palomeque followed suit and joined AAA.
+There, his ring persona was changed to "Winners" (sometimes written as Winner's), a fan favorite character (técnico) who wore a silver bodysuit and mask.
+He wrestled on the very first Triplemanía on April 30, 1993, teaming with Super Caló and El Salsero to defeat Baby Sharon, May Flowers and Rudy Reyna in a six-man tag team match.
+At Triplemanía II-A on April 26, 1994, he, Rey Misterio and Rey Misterio Jr. to defeat Los Destructores ("The Destroyers"; Rocco Valente, Tony Arce and Vulcano).

+In early 1995, Winners participated in a Relevos Suicidas ("Suicide Relays") tag team match, in which the losing team members have a match of their own, with the loser being forced to unmask; Winners' team won the match.
+At Triplemanía III-B on June 18, he placed his mask on the line against Marabunta, defeating him to retain it.
+On June 30, at Triplemanía III-C, Winners lost his mask to Caló, thus never being able to wear it again.
+His mask loss only enhanced Winners' popularity, as the handsome Palomeque's appeal among female fans increased.
+He and Caló also continued to work together as a team.
+On June 15, 1996, Winners, Caló, Misterio Jr. and Oro Jr. defeated Kraken, Halloween, Mosco de la Merced and Perro Silva at Triplemanía IV-B. On July 15, Winners, Caló, El Mexicano and La Parka defeated Fishman, Flowers, Jerry Estrada and Villano IV in one of the featured matches of Triplemanía IV-C.